debu-sinha/Spam-Review-Filter-NLP/readme.md

 # Spam Review Filter NLP using Spark
 The goal of this project is to use reliable machine learning model that can reliably predict if a review is fake or not based on reviews data input provided by high precision.

-This is a classification problem.
+This is a NLP classification problem.

 # Dataset
 Deceptive Opinion Spam Corpus v1.4